Quick link: Resources

 Fistula: Produced when a vein and an artery in the arm or leg are joined together in an operation to make it easier to move blood in and out of the body during haemodialysis.
 Also known as an arterio-venous fistula.

-Fluid allowance/restriction: Is a limit or daily total amount of fluid taken daily that is usually set by a doctor.
+Fluid allowance/restriction: A limit or daily total amount of fluid taken daily that is usually set by a doctor.

 Fluid retention: When the body does not get rid of enough liquid (water).
 This can cause swollen or puffy ankles, face or hands or shortness of breath.